kopia/kopia/site/content/docs/Advanced/Amazon S3/_index.md

 }
 ```

 The `blobOptions` array could have arbitrary number of objects.
-Each object contains an optional `prefix` for specifying [target blobs](/docs/advanced/storage-tiers/), and a required `storageClass` for specifying which storage class to use for those blobs.
+Each entry contains an optional `prefix` for specifying [target blobs](/docs/advanced/storage-tiers/), and a required `storageClass` for specifying which storage class to use for those blobs.
 The list of available storage classes can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#AmazonS3-PutObject-request-header-StorageClass).
+This structure is similar to the [.shards](/docs/advanced/sharding/#shards) `overrides` array.

 In this example, blobs with ID starting with "p", which store bulks of data, are stored in Intelligent-Tiering. "s" blobs, which store session data, are put in Reduced Redundancy Storage (RRS).
 The last option without `prefix` defines the storage class for all other types of blobs.
 Note that the `prefix` does not have to be single character.